DwayneM20/python-file-integrity-mini/README.md

 ## Stretch Goals

-These are optional if the intern finishes the core project early.
+These are optional if you finish the core project early.

 ### 1. Real-Time Monitoring